deciduously/tictactoe-hs/haskell-in-english.md

     _   -> putStrLn "Only one digit allowed!"
 ```

 That's a bulky one.
 Let's take it one step at a time.
-For starters, the type itself should look familiar enough by now.  `runGame` is a `Board -> IO ()`, which is to say a function (because of the `->` we know it's a mapping from one thing to another) that takes a `Board`, and returns an IO monad carrying Unit, or nothing at all, just like `main`.
+For starters, the type itself should look familiar enough by now.  `runGame` is a `Board -> IO ()` which is to say a function that takes a `Board` and returns an IO monad carrying Unit, or nothing at all, just like `main`.
+We know it's a function this time because of the `->` - it's a mapping from one thing to another.

-Diving in to the defintion, we see we're going to define another `do` block, but it's going to get wrapped inside a `forever`.
-If you recall, the `$` operator is just regular old function application, so everything after it in our definition is inside the `forever`.
-Back at the top of the file, you can see we brought it in from the `Control.Monad` module, so, you guessed it, it's a monad thing.
+Diving into the definition we see we're going to define another `do` block, but it's going to get wrapped inside a `forever`.
+We already know the `$` operator is just regular old function application, so everything after it in our definition is inside the `forever`.
+Back at the top of the file you can see we brought it in from the `Control.Monad` module, so, you guessed it, it's a monad thing.
 Luckily this one is simple - it just means we want to execute this monad forever.
 I bet you already got that.
-If you've made any kind of game before, you'll recognize this as the game loop, just functional flavored.
+If you've made any kind of game before, you'll recognize this as the game loop, just functionally flavored.
 We're going to do whatever's inside this function over and over again until something somewhere tells us the game is over.

 What's inside this function, then?
 The next line immediately calls out to another function called `gameOver` and passes it the board, which right now is fresh.
-Let's look at `gameOver`.
+Let's look at `gameOver`:

 ```haskell
 -- line 68